Our Team

 Founder, Creative Director

-Melissa J. Nelson is an archivist, consultant, and educator committed to Black being and belonging in the archives to support collective healing and liberation movements.
-She is currently an Archivist at the Archives of Ontario.
-Melissa also hosts the podcast Archives & Things.
+Melissa J. Nelson is an archivist, educator, and community connector.
+Her work centres Black being and belonging in the archives to support collective healing and liberation movements.
+Melissa hosts the podcast Archives & Things.
 Learn more about Melissa: https://melissajnelson.com/

 Aaron T. Francis